saki007ster/htmlcss/the_box_model.md

 div {
   border-radius: 5px;
 }
-Border Radius Demo

-￼The border-radius property may also be broken out into longhand properties that allow us to change the radii of individual corners of an element.
+The border-radius property may also be broken out into longhand properties that allow us to change the radii of individual corners of an element.
 These longhand properties begin with border, continue with the corner’s vertical location (top or bottom) and the corner’s horizontal location (left or right), and then end with radius.
 For example, to change the top-right corner radius of a <div>, the border-top-right-radius property can be used.

 1
 2